CandyUnicornGO/Smart-contracts/README.md

-# Smart-contracts
+# UnicornGO
-The Ethereum solidity smart contracts for the unicorngo game https://unicorngo.io/
+**The Ethereum solidity smart contracts for the UnicornGO game https://unicorngo.io/**